jonathanyeh0723/OpenVINO_People_Counter_App/README.md

 ## Further Task

 - Test and compare the performance among different models
-- Try various hardware plugin on Intel DevCloud
+- Try various hardware plugin on Intel DevCloud.
+Find out the best fit and then deploy it to the edge.
 - Implement in other scenarios, i.e. metro system